J-1 Visa Coach Jobs

 Does a host employer need to file anything with the government on my behalf?

 Your host employer's primary obligation is completing the Training or Internship Placement Plan and cooperating with your designated sponsor's compliance oversight.
 The designated sponsor handles DS-2019 issuance and reports to the State Department through the Student and Exchange Visitor Information System (SEVIS).
-USCIS and DOL are not directly involved in standard J-1 coach placements, unlike H-1B or other employer-sponsored visa categories.
+USCIS and DOL are not directly involved in standard J-1 coach placements, unlike H-1B visa or other employer-sponsored visa categories.

 What happens if I want to change host employers during my J-1 coaching placement?